 As mentioned already, IMT will be followed by another selection process to get into either Group 1 or Group 2 medical specialties.
 That training will start from ST3/4 level depending on the specialty.

 Frequently Asked Questions

-You need to have 2 years of experience (1 year of internship plus 1 year more) by the intended start date of the IMT post.
+You need to have 1 year of fully registered experience (1 year of internship plus 1 year more) by the intended start date of the IMT post.
 Just completing internship and then applying for IMT will not be possible.

 No. You can have completed 1 year back home as well.
 You could even do 6 months back home and 6 months in the UK.
 It just needs to add up to 1 year by the start date of your IMT post.

 This is up to you.
 Some feel they can adjust to the UK healthcare system fairly quickly and that they will have no issues directly joining a training post, but if you don’t feel that you are comfortable doing that, you can work for some time in a non training post and then apply for training.